Deriscope provides free Excel access to the vast QuantLib resources for pricing options and other types of financial derivatives.

 It is Deriscope's mission to fill that gap by ultimately exposing the whole QuantLib library at the spreadsheet level.

 On a technical level Deriscope acts as an Excel Calculator for Financial Options - and Derivatives in general - by being loaded as a com Add-In automatically when Excel starts.
 It is composed by a number of managed and unmanaged dlls that must be saved in a folder of the client pc.
 This requires a commensurate registry entry, which takes place during installation.

 The unmanaged dlls are created from proprietary C++ source code and include the QuantLib library as a statically linked lib.
 The pricing routines are implemented in the QuantLib library with the sole exception of generally light calculations that are not available in QuantLib and therefore are implemented in the non-QuantLib part of the Deriscope dlls.
 Run-time information on such exceptional treatment is always provided so that the user knows the origin of the calculation results.
 The essential task of the non-QuantLib part of the Deriscope dlls is to instantiate a set of financial objects that will both link to QuantLib's own objects and also display themselves in Excel for user interaction.

 The managed dlls are created from mostly proprietary C# source code.
 Their sole purpose is to enable user interaction in Excel primarily through a dedicated task pane located at either the left or the right side of the spreadsheet window.
 These dlls are compatible with all Excel versions that are equal to or later than Excel 2000.

 The bulk of Deriscope's functionality is available off-line.
-Only real-time data from Yahoo Finance will obviously not be deliverable if internet connection is absent.
+Only real-time data from Yahoo Finance and Alpha Vantage will obviously not be deliverable if internet connection is absent.